 The AcclimateWest editorial and reporting team has roots in ESTUARY News magazine, published for 25 years by the San Francisco Estuary Partnership and supported by diverse local partners.

-Several non-profits are involved in its growth, including Urban Ecology Inc., Friends of the Estuary, and San Francisco Baykeeper.
+Several non-profits are involved in its growth, including Urban Ecology Inc. and San Francisco Baykeeper.
 Several major regional planning agencies, including the San Francisco Bay Conservation and Development Commission and the California Coastal Conservancy, are also encouraging our storytelling efforts.
 The project enjoys a strong base in the region’s current restoration and environmental community.

 AcclimateWest remains entirely independent of any entity.
 Any funds provided in support of our reporting are accepted with no strings attached in terms of how stories, themes, and content are presented.